marekjarocinski/marekjarocinski.github.io/README.md

 ![Image](files/marek-usvisa-201805-200.jpg)

 I am an economist working in the Monetary Policy Research Division at the [European Central Bank](https://www.ecb.europa.eu/).
-Currently I am on a secondment to the [Federal Reserve Bank of New York](https://www.newyorkfed.org/).
-The views expressed on this website are my own and do not reflect the views of any institution.
+This is my private site and the views expressed do not necessarily reflect those of the European Central Bank.

 My profiles at:
 [[Repec](https://ideas.repec.org/e/pja165.html)]